№ 01 · 92106 · from surfing To sunsets

 • Ocean Beach Pier / Newport area

-“Sunset Cliffs is where the day ends in public — everyone comes out for the same view.”
+“Sunset Cliffs is where the day ends with your neighbors — everyone comes out to appreciate the same view.”

 Mike + Allison McCurdy